Animal Crackers (1930 film): Music

+Chico Marx's piano composition "I'm Daffy Over You" became his signature tune.
+It was featured again in their next film, Monkey Business (1931) and is heard briefly in Horse Feathers (1932).
+Chico can be heard playing the song in his final appearance, in the television pilot Deputy Seraph.

 Themes

 Social satire

-Animal Crackers has often been identified as social satire.
-Author Simon Louvish identifies the Marx Brothers as anti-establishment figures who challenge social hierarchies with their anarchic behavior, exposing the perceived absurdity and hollowness of high society's rituals and claims to sophistication.
-He believes that Captain Spaulding's explorer persona and the art theft plot satirize the upper class's obsession with cultural status symbols.
-Louvish states that "the Brothers get to trash 'polite' society, stripping it of its pretensions and conceits.
-Abie the Fishpeddler is exposed, the police are confounded, and the sweet hopes of youth are realized."
+Animal Crackers is often identified as a work of social satire.
+Author Simon Louvish characterizes the Marx Brothers as anti-establishment figures who challenge social hierarchies with their anarchic behavior.
+He views Captain Spaulding as a "social climber who loves to saw the rungs off the ladder—even if these are the rungs still above him".
+According to his analysis, the brothers reveal the falsehoods behind the etiquette and manners of the upper class.
+In this process, "Abie the Fishpeddler is exposed, the police are confounded, and the sweet hopes of youth are realized."

-Louvish further reads the story as positing the idea that society, despite its absurdity, will triumph against revolutionaries, who will eventually join it on their own terms.
-He identifies Captain Spaulding as a social climber and notes Harpo's final act of anesthetizing himself alongside the party guests as evidence that the brothers ultimately seek acceptance within the establishment.
+Ultimately, Louvish suggests that the film depicts society's triumph over its revolutionaries, who will eventually join it on their own terms.
+He cites Harpo's final act of anesthetizing himself alongside the party guests as evidence that the brothers ultimately seek acceptance within the establishment.

-In a 1976 essay, writer and critic Gianni Celati saw an anti-establishment tendency in Animal Crackers, exemplified by the Brothers' physical roughness and their behavior.
-In his reading, the Brothers choose to stage their acts in crowded places where spectators are dragged into the action.
-Within these spaces, they mock and degrade objects typically considered valuable or important, such as works of art, by treating them as ordinary items.
-He specifically notes the rough treatment given to the painting, which he sees as a symbol of the establishment, citing the scene in which Harpo uses the painting as a blanket.
+In a 1976 essay, writer Gianni Celati argued that this anti-establishment tone is realized through the brothers' physical roughness.
+He observed that they turn crowded spaces into stages where they mock and degrade high-status objects; for example, Harpo treats a valuable painting—a symbol of the establishment—as a common blanket.

-Zeppo, who typically played the role of straight man, also contributes to the social satire.
-In one scene, Groucho dictates a ridiculously convoluted letter to Zeppo; when asked to read back the letter, Zeppo's response is "Now, you said a lot of things here that I didn't think were important, so I just omitted them."
-Critic Joe Adamson observed that "it takes a Marx Brother to pull something like that on a Marx Brother and get away with it."
+The satire extends to Zeppo, typically the group's straight man.
+In a scene where Groucho dictates a convoluted letter, Zeppo subverts the expected role of the obedient subordinate by admitting he omitted the parts he did not think were important.
+Critic Joe Adamson observed that "it takes a Marx Brother to pull something like that on a Marx Brother and get away with it".